noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

 was.
 It makes sense to build the `PATH` in a generic builder, because the `PATH` is used by the shell, and the generic builder is intrinsically tied to the shell.
 But `-I` and `-L` flags are only relevant to the C compiler.
-The stdenv isn\'t wedded to including a C compiler (though it does by default), and there are other compilers too which may take completely different flags.
+The stdenv isn't wedded to including a C compiler (though it does by default), and there are other compilers too which may take completely different flags.

-As a first step, we can move that logic to a setup hook on the C compiler; indeed that\'s just what we do in CC Wrapper. [^2] But this pattern comes up fairly often, so somebody decided to add some helper support to reduce boilerplate.
+As a first step, we can move that logic to a setup hook on the C compiler; indeed that's just what we do in CC Wrapper. [^2] But this pattern comes up fairly often, so somebody decided to add some helper support to reduce boilerplate.